 The Folkestone Zoo was actually called Pet's Corner, and I have been hunting for a photo of it, without any luck.
 So have borrowed one from Alan Taylor's latest (in 2005) book called Images of England, Folkestone Volume 11.

-I highly recommend this book, he not only has three photos of Pet's Corner, but also has one of the little steam train that ran alonside the Lower Sandgate Road from 1947 to about 1952.
+I highly recommend this book, he not only has three photos of Pet's Corner, but also has one of the little steam train that ran alongside the Lower Sandgate Road from 1947 to about 1952.

-Alan says in his book that Pet's Corner opened in May 1947 on the seaside of the Lower Sandgate Road between the Leas Lift and Leas Cliff Hall.
+Alan says in his book that Pet's Corner opened in May 1947 on the sea side of the Lower Sandgate Road between the Leas Lift and Leas Cliff Hall.
 It closed sometime between 1958 and 1960.
 I do remember this zoo very well, in fact a friend of my older sister worked there.

 Isn't that lamb drinking from a bottle adorable?